 Yes.
 Theater is the kind of activity where each student’s presence is essential to the success of the whole group.
 If your child’s class includes a dress rehearsal, they must attend that day in order to perform in the final show.
 We do everything we can to ensure the success of all of our students, and certainly understand that illness and family emergencies can come up unexpectedly.
 If a student has more than two unexcused absences, we will discuss how to move forward and they may be asked not to continue with the program.

 At McCarter, we believe there is enormous value in working as a group towards a culminating experience.
 A final performance can take many forms.
 Some programs at McCarter end in a formal sharing of a series of scenes, songs, or whole play that has been memorized and staged.
 Other projects might end in a staged reading of work the students have created, or an interactive participation day that asks parents to join in on the process.
 Still others may culminate in an informational, in-class sharing that focuses on what the students have learned in their time with us.
+These culminating experiences may take place on stage, in a classroom, or in a rehearsal hall at McCarter.
 A final performance creates a sense of pride and accomplishment and also raises the stakes of students’ participation.
 By working together towards a larger goal, students develop responsibility, discipline, and commitment to the art form, to their creative process, and to their fellow young performers.

 For many camps, we bring a professional photographer to document the dress rehearsal or in-class work of the students.
 These images will be made available to you for purchase through the photographer’s website and may also be used in future McCarter literature and advertisements.
 If you do not wish to have your child photographed, please let us know.